- 1 Ionizing & Non-ionizing Radiation:

 - Helping to solve safety problems in the plant.

-Plant medical service should remain in touch with local and other hospitals where irradicated or contaminated persons can be treated.
+Plant medical services should remain in touch with local and other hospitals where irradicated or contaminated persons can be treated.

 Radiological Accidents and Controls: When radioactive irradiation or/and contamination is likely to exceed the maximum permissible levels, such overexposure is termed as radiation accidents.